Stages of Dog Teething

 From the second week to the fourth.
 During these weeks, your dog's incisors, the narrow-edged teeth, will begin to surface.
 Your pup will have incisors on both the top and bottom jaw.
 You may hear these baby teeth referred to as “milk teeth”, because your pup will still be nursing when these teeth show up.

-From the fifth week to the eight.
+From week five to eight.
 By this time in the dog teething stage, your pup's last molars will emerge.
 At about 8 weeks of age, your pup will start to lose their deciduous teeth.
 The roots will resorb and the new set of adult teeth will make their way out through the gums.

-From the twelfth week to sixth month.
+From week twelve to sixth months.
 When do dogs get permanent teeth?
 In this stage of dog teething, from approximately twelve weeks to six months, the baby teeth of your pup will begin to fall out and the permanent ones will begin to appear.
 This is the stage where it'll be most painful for your dog.
 They will begin chewing on all things they can get their teeth on.
 This can be the stage where you gently introduce brushing your dog’s teeth.

-From the sixth month and onwards.
+Six month and up.
 At this period of your dog's teething, all baby teeth should be replaced with permanent ones .
 Any baby teeth left after the 6-month mark can pose dental issues and must be removed by your vet as soon as possible.

 Signs to look for if you are considering taking your pup to the vet: